-Today, being a cowboy means living the ranching lifestyle, not just wearing their signature cowboy boots in the Old West or sporting a Stetson cowboy hat.
+Today, being a real cowboy means living the ranching lifestyle, not just wearing their signature cowboy boots in the Old West or sporting a Stetson cowboy hat.
 Cattle operations are the largest single segment of American agriculture.
 More than 1 million beef producers in the U.S. are responsible for more than 94 million head of beef cattle.
 And there is a vast amount of sheep, goats, and horses that are raised in rural America.
 With all of that livestock to manage, the cowboy way of life is still essential to American society.

 Texas is known as the cowboy capital of the world.
 From South Texas mesquite trees to open prairies in the Panhandle, there are cowboys hard at work.
 There is still a great need on many Texan ranches to brand commercial cattle so that they can be identified.
 On other ranches, tagging and tattooing registered stock will suffice.
 But there is no surprise that working cattle is a year-round job that takes dedication and commitment to the well-being of all animals.

 Rural Kansas is home to both farming and ranching.
 The flatlands and gently rolling hills provide a beautiful landscape.
 If you've driven through rural Kansas, you know that there are miles between towns and sometimes even between houses.
 Between the corn fields, you will find cattle on feed and prairies.
 Being a cowboy in Kansas means you just understand the values of hard work.